Jobeyy/inventoryManagementSystem/README.md

 4. View Current Inventory by clicking "Inventory" tab.

 # Credits
-This inventory management system was developed by Jose Farias, Ryan Martinez, Salvador Pruneda.
+This inventory management system was developed by Jose Farias.